-All the inhabitants dwelling within the Town of Fairfield, as previously constituted, shall continue to be a body politic and corporate under the name of the "Town of Fairfield" (the "Town") and shall have all powers and privileges and immunities previously exercised by the Town and not inconsistent with this Charter, the additional powers and privileges conferred in this Charter, and all powers and privileges conferred upon towns under the General Statutes of the State of Connecticut (the "State") as the same may be amended6.
+All the inhabitants dwelling within the Town-of Fairfield, as previously constituted, shall continue to be a body politic and corporate under the name of the "Town-of Fairfield" (the "Town") and shall have all powers and privileges and immunities previously exercised by the Town and not inconsistent with this Charter, the additional powers and privileges conferred upon towns under the General Statutes of the State of Connecticut (the "State") as the same may be amended.

-§ §1.23.
+§-§1.23.
 Rights and obligations7.